高志军 bio photo

-He is currently leading several cutting-edge projects at the intersection of language and AI, including a National Language Commission Research Planning Committee project titled “Construction of a Multilingual Terminology Database for Audiovisual Programs on Traditional Chinese Medicine Culture Based on Large Language Models,” and a China Tibetology Research Center project titled “Construction of a Large-Scale Tibetan SFT Dataset,” among others.
-He has also undertaken multiple research and development tasks, such as developing an “Aerospace and Defence Simplified Technical English (ASD-STE) Rule Checker,” and building the “Human Health Corpus” as part of the major social sciences project “Research on Building a Global Community of Health for All and Database Development.”
-He has led the development of multiple standards, including the “Planning for Evaluating the User Experience of Technical Documentation.”
+My current research sits at the intersection of language and AI.
+I am leading projects such as “Construction of a Multilingual Terminology Database for Audiovisual Programs on Traditional Chinese Medicine Culture Based on Large Language Models” (National Language Commission) and “Construction of a Large-Scale Tibetan SFT Dataset” (China Tibetology Research Center).
+Earlier work includes developing an Aerospace and Defence Simplified Technical English (ASD-STE) rule checker, and building the “Human Health Corpus” under the National Social Science Fund Major Project “Research on Building a Global Community of Health for All and Database Development.”
+I have also led the drafting of several standards, including the User Experience Assessment Specification for Technical Documentation.

 For Prospective Students